VyeFox/flowhash/README.md

 ### Sensitivity Testing

-Chi squared testing of subtly different input digests against a discrete uniform distribution produces consistently adhering results.
+Chi squared testing of subtly different input against a discrete uniform distribution produces consistently adhering results.

 This result is unsurprising, but still nesacarry to test the security of the algorithm.

 ## Story

 Hashing algorythms are defined by the following 2 properties:
-* All of the digest is utilized in the hashing process
+* All of the input is utilized in the hashing process
 * Small changes to the input data will result in wildly different results

-I noticed that one way to achive the second property is to let the digest determine the flow of the hashing process.
+I noticed that one way to achive the second property is to let the input determine the flow of the hashing process.
 The first property however would require that all data had the ability to change the flow of the hashing process.
 This is potentially self destructive, as letting all data change the flow of the hashing process could result in data being skipped over, and hence left out of the hash.